 Are you a filmmaker?
 The Industry Membership is an exclusive membership available to Colorado Film Industry professionals.
 Discounts on film submissions, panels, theater rentals, and invitations to filmmaker events.

 The Denver Film Society is proud to support Colorado production.
 Please check out our featured projects that are part of our fiscal sponsorship program and consider donating to help them complete their work.

 The Music On Film-Film On Music Documentary Fund (MOFFOM) is a grant program of the Denver Film Society created in thanks to the generous support of John Caulkins.
-The MOFFOM Grant Program will launch in spring of 2017 and will support production expenses for documentary filmmakers specifically for music licensing, scoring, and composition.
+The MOFFOM Grant Program is now live and accepting applications.
+It will support production expenses for documentary filmmakers specifically for music licensing, scoring, and composition.
 The Denver Film Society will award up to $25,000 annually in grant support.
 Submissions will open in March 2017.